Moya/Moya/docs/Releasing.md

 1. Grab a :tea: or :coffee:.
 1. Make sure everything went smoothly.

-What you'll need to do manually afterwards:
+What you'll need to do manually afterwards (if you released a major version):

-1. Update the Readme CocoaPods instructions to use the release you just made public.
-This might also include changes to the subspecs' instructions in the Readme.
+1. Update the CocoaPods instructions in the Readme to use the release you just made public.
-1. Update the Demo's `Podfile.lock` by running `pod install` in the Demo directory.

 If anything goes wrong, don't panic!
 Get in touch with someone else who has released, or [Ash](mailto:ash@ashfurrow.com).